 Credit Cards – While still a widely used payment source, credit cards are not as sought after as they used to be.
 In 2021 we saw a year over year decline of 11% in credit card usage.
 As businesses become more financially savvy, these will continue to bypass other methods due to their high processing fees.

-Interac e-Transfer for Business – Interac e-Transfer saw a record year with more than 763 million Interac e-Transfer transactions sent.
-Already well recognized in Canada, e-Transfers offer a simple, convenient, and secure way to send and receive near real-time payments at scale directly from one bank account to another.
-With the real-time rails set to launch in 2023, expect e-transfers to continue to make massive headway this year.
+Interac e-Transfer® for Business - Interac e-Transfer saw a record year with more than 763 million Interac e-Transfer transactions sent.
+Already well-recognized in Canada, Interac e-Transfer payments offer a simple, convenient, and secure way to send and receive near real-time payments at scale directly from one bank account to another.
+With the real-time rails set to launch in 2023, expect Interac e-Transfer payments to continue to make massive headway this year.

 Electronic Bank Transfers in Canada (EFT) /Automated Clearing House (ACH) in the US - Often referred to as account-to-account (A2A)payments, this payment method brings lots to talk about (more on this below).
 When we talk about a payment method disruptor, this is what we are talking about.
 Canada saw 2.9 billion EFT transactions worth $5.1 trillion in 2020.
 Meanwhile, in the U.S., these payments represent the fastest-growing sector of debit payments, sitting at 4% of all eCommerce transactions in 2020.

 Digital Wallet – Is B2B there yet?
 Undoubtedly, e-wallets that securely store payment information for various payment methods have quickly become a consumer favourite.
 While it may be too early to say the B2B world is ready to leverage this technology, there is a strong indication that this could be the next step in B2B payments.